MitchellGerdisch/component-random-abstracted/README.md

 ```

 # Example Program
-The `test-project` folder has an example Pulumi project written YAML that uses the component.
+The `test-project` folder has an example Pulumi project written in YAML that uses the component.

 To use:
 * copy the `test-project` to a local folder.
-  * If you cloned this repo, do NOT run it from within the repo folders.
-It throws some errors and it's probably some typescript thing but I haven't bothered to figure it out.
-So just have your test code elsewhere.
-* cd to that the test project folder.
+* cd to the test project folder.
 * `pulumi package add https://github.com/MitchellGerdisch/component-random-abstracted@v0.1.0`
 * `pulumi stack init`
 * Modify the code to use one of the allowed sizes (i.e. `small`, `medium`, `large`, `xlarge`)